 Thanks for coming by!
-I’m Pierce, author of Finding God in the Ordinary, The Speaking Trinity & His Worded World, and Struck Down but Not Destroyed.
+I’m Pierce, author of Finding God in the Ordinary, The Speaking Trinity & His Worded World, Struck Down but Not Destroyed, and Finding Hope in Hard Things.
 This is a meeting place for those who love the triune God and love reading words that promote biblical truth.
 It’s also a place where people who love the God of the Bible can come to be encouraged, inspired, and informed.

 Writing is my passion and calling, and this website is a place where I’d like to share that with you.
 I aim to publish at least one new post per week.
 So, if you don’t want to miss anything, and if you’d like a copy of my FREE ebook (In Divine Company: Growing Closer to the God Who Speaks), enter your email below to receive updates.
 You can also follow me on Twitter @HibbsPierce and Facebook.
 And feel free to check out my Amazon author page.

 I pray that the resources I can contribute here will serve the global church well and minister to you where you are.
 Happy reading!